mdancho84/mdancho84.github.io/_posts/2020-03-09-shiny-vs-tableau.md

 ---
 layout: post
-title: "R Shiny vs Tableau (3 Business Application Examples)"
+title: "Part 6 - R Shiny vs Tableau (3 Business Application Examples)"
 date:   2020-03-09 12:04:01
 excerpt: "Shiny is much more than just a dashboarding tool.
 Here we illustrate 3 powerful use cases for R Shiny Apps in business."
 author: "Matt Dancho"